Epson Home Cinema 5050UB Projector Review

 Differences Between Sizes And Variants

-The Epson Home Cinema 5050UB is a high-end model in Epson's mid-range 3LCD home theater line and serves as a solid option for home theater enthusiasts who don't want to splurge for a more premium unit.
+The Epson Home Cinema 5050UB is a high-end model in Epson's mid-range 3LCD home theater line, serving as a solid option for home theater enthusiasts who prefer not to splurge on a more premium unit.
 It uses pixel‑shift, has HDR10 and HLG support, and has motorized optics.
 In Epson's lineup, it slots above the basic Epson Home Cinema 1080 (which lacks HDR and smart streaming), the Epson Home Cinema 2350 (which adds pixel shifting, HDR support, and an Android TV dongle), and the Epson Home Cinema 3800 (which is brighter and has better contrast than the cheaper models).
 Here's how they stack up:

 Model Native Resolution Pixel-Shift (4K PRO-UHD) Brightness HDR Formats Lens / Optics Smart / Wireless